akumuli/Documentation/Getting-started.md

                                               , params);
 aku_Cursor* cursor = aku_select(db, query);
 ```
-We introduce three new variables, first - `params` is list of parameter ids that we want to read, in this case we need to send only one parameter id.
-Second and third parameter defines time range.
+We introduce three new variables.
+The first one - `params` is a list of parameter ids that we want to read, in this case we need to send only one parameter id.
+Second and third parameters define time range.
 Note that `begin` variable is larger that `end`.
-This because we want to read data in reverse direction, from larger timestamps to lower.
+This is because we want to read the data in reverse direction, from larger timestamps to lower.

 This code doesn't read data from disk, it just creates cursor object.
 We can read data from disk using this cursor.
 Let's try to actually read data!
 ```cpp